akhamidogit/dataviz/final-project-part-one.md

 I plan to use sketches to map out the story and the visuals:

 1. **Line chart of housing price growth**
-   - X-axis: Years (2012–2024).
+   - X-axis: Years (2022–2024).
    - Y-axis: Median monthly housing prices (USD or UZS).
    - Vertical markers for 2022 and 2023, indicating the 1st and 2nd waves of Russian mobilization.
    - The aim is to clearly show the sudden upward inflection in prices during these years.

 2. **Conceptual diagram of supply and demand factors**
-   - Demand side: Russian migration, student influx, rising incomes.
+   - Demand side: Population, household incomes, Russian migration.
-   - Supply side: Fewer new houses, government tax policies.
+   - Supply side: Housing stock, cost of building materials index.
    - This sketch will serve as a framework for explaining the competing factors and their relative contributions.

 These sketches will evolve into polished Tableau/Datawrapper visuals later, but they help lock down my story’s structure and message.